pipelinelabo/datalaiq-wiki/ingesters/migrate/migrate.md

 # Migrating Data

-A common task when first standing up Gravwell is getting data from an old system or log archive into Gravwell.
+A common task when first standing up DatalaiQ is getting data from an old system or log archive into DatalaiQ.
 Migration may involve pulling historical data out of an existing system, scraping a large database, or just ingesting 5 years of old syslog from flat files.
-Gravwell provides a series of ingesters designed to stream data in from a variety of sources in near real-time, but when you need to get massive amounts of historical data in they are typically not the right choice.
+DatalaiQ provides a series of ingesters designed to stream data in from a variety of sources in near real-time, but when you need to get massive amounts of historical data in they are typically not the right choice.

-This section will explore the available tools to migrate existing data and give some tips on how to efficiently migrate potentially hundreds of TB of existing logs into a new Gravwell instance.
+This section will explore the available tools to migrate existing data and give some tips on how to efficiently migrate potentially hundreds of TB of existing logs into a new DatalaiQ instance.
 We will examine a few scenarios where using migration tools will provide much better migration performance and storage efficiency as opposed to just tossing something at a typical ingester.
 Most of our migration tools are open source, so we can also provide links to source code and deep dive examinations of functionality.
 Most data migrations are a one time occurrence which means a one off tool that is specialized for the task is almost always the right answer.

 ### Migration Caveats

-Most Gravwell licenses are unlimited, meaning that when it is time to migrate massive quantities of data in you are only limited by the resources available to accept and index that data.
+Most DatalaiQ licenses are unlimited, meaning that when it is time to migrate massive quantities of data in you are only limited by the resources available to accept and index that data.
 However, the one exception is the free Community Edition license which has hard ingest limits.
 All other license types are either unlimited or allow for bursting to accommodate data migration.

 ## One Shot File

-The [singleFile](https://github.com/gravwell/gravwell/tree/master/ingesters/singleFile) tool is one of the most simplistic ingesters in the Gravwell arsenal.
+The [singleFile](https://github.com/gravwell/gravwell/tree/master/ingesters/singleFile) tool is one of the most simplistic ingesters in the DatalaiQ arsenal.
 It is designed to very easily ingest a single line delimited file to a specific tag in one go.
 It can transparently decompress files and has some limited parsing ability.
 If you have a single large Apache access log or just need to script up some one off file ingestion, [singleFile](https://github.com/gravwell/gravwell/tree/master/ingesters/singleFile) has your back.

 The [singleFile](https://github.com/gravwell/gravwell/tree/master/ingesters/singleFile) ingester is a standalone ingester that is designed to operate using flags rather than a config file.
 This means that it lacks some of the additional functionality of other ingesters such as custom timestamp definitions and preprocessor support.
 The following flags are supported: